 People with advanced cancer often notice changes in their appetite.
-This may be because of the cancer itself, treatment, or other side effects such as tiredness, nausea or vomiting, change in sense of taste, pain, lack of activity, or depression.
+This may be because of the cancer itself, treatment, or other side effects such as tiredness, nausea or vomiting, taste changes, pain, lack of activity, or depression.

 Food-type nutritional supplements can increase nutrient intake.
 These are used as snacks between meals.
 Many pharmacies and supermarkets sell these specially formulated nutritional supplements.
 You do not need a prescription from your doctor or dietitian to buy them.

-Many people with advanced cancer may develop a muscle-wasting syndrome known as cachexia.
+People with advanced cancer may develop a muscle-wasting syndrome known as cachexia.
 This means the body isn’t using protein, carbohydrates and fats properly.
 Your doctor or dietitian will discuss ways to control cachexia, which may include nutritional supplements or medicines such as appetite stimulants.

 It was very important for our family and friends to be well informed about the ongoing problems with eating and digestion that occur during surgery.
 Having support helped us adjust to the changes.